Dick Francis: Film and television

 His first novel, Dead Cert, was adapted as a film under the same title in 1974.
 Directed by Tony Richardson, it starred Scott Antony, Judi Dench and Michael Williams.
 It was adapted again as Favorit (a Soviet made-for-television movie) in 1976.

-Francis's protagonist Sid Halley was featured in six TV movies made for the program The Dick Francis Thriller: The Racing Game (1979–1980), starring Mike Gwilym as Halley and Mick Ford as his partner, Chico Barnes.
-The first of the episodes, Odds Against, used a Francis title; the others were created for the program.
+Francis's protagonist Sid Halley was featured in six TV movies made for the programme The Dick Francis Thriller: The Racing Game (1979–1980), starring Mike Gwilym as Halley and Mick Ford as his partner, Chico Barnes.
+The first of the episodes, Odds Against, used a Francis title; the others were created for the programme.

 Three TV films of 1989 were adaptations of Bloodsport, In the Frame, and Twice Shy, all starring Ian McShane as protagonist David Cleveland, a character used only once by Francis, in the novel Slay-Ride.

 In April 2022, Kudos were announced to have optioned the TV rights for the works of Dick and Felix Francis.
 The series is tentatively titled The Turf, and will draw plots and characters from across the entirety of Francis' works.